jrobind/thefrontendcoach.com/src/posts/improve-your-learning-ability.md

 ---
 date: October 2020
+title: "Improve your learning ability to help you learn to code"
 cardTitle: How improving your ability to learn can help you learn to code
 description: Improving your ability to learn can help you teach yourself to code more effectively, saving you time and money.
 tags: ['beginner', 'learning']